 - Can you connect to HTTPS websites?

 HTTPS means that a website has an active SSL certificate.
-Sometimes HTTPS websites can load as HTTP only.
-This is a dead giveaway that the network you’re connected to is in the middle of a MITM attack.
+If a network is affected by a MITM attack, all websites may load as HTTP rather than HTTPS.
 Always double-check if the websites you visit load as HTTPS.
+If they don’t, disconnect from the Wi-Fi network immediately.

-It’s possible to be safe on public Wi-Fi — fact or fiction?
+In conclusion: it’s possible to be safe on public Wi-Fi networks

 FAQ